 Logo

-What Is the Discovery Phase of a Personal Injury Case?In all personal injury lawsuits that go to trial, both the plaintiffs and defendants must go through the process of discovery.
-This will give both parties the opportunity to obtain and submit all evidence to support their cases, and it is a necessary but often complex procedure that will require the skills and experience of a personal injury attorney.
+What Is the Discovery Phase of a Personal Injury Case?In all personal injury lawsuits that go to trial, the plaintiffs and defendants must go through the discovery process.
+This will allow both parties to obtain and submit all evidence to support their cases, and it is a necessary but often complex procedure that will require the skills and experience of a personal injury attorney.

 As the plaintiff, you and your attorney will try to obtain evidence to support your claim, and the defendants will try to obtain evidence to try and build an effective defense against it.
 The length of the discovery phase can vary, but the Texas Rules of Civil Procedure limits the discovery period to 180 days from the date initial disclosures are due.